Mowing of roadsides and grasslands

 The giant hogweed

-The giant hogweed is poisonous and can cause burns when touched.
+The giant hogweed is poisonous and causes burns when touched.
 The municipality therefore controls the plant in places where people can come into contact with it, such as along paths and at playgrounds.
 Control of the plant runs over several years.

-Both plants are difficult to control yourself.
+Both plants are difficult to control.
 If you want to control giant hogweed yourself, use protective clothing.
 Also protect your eyes.

 The Giant hogweed (left) - Japanese knotweed (right)

-See which locations are already known to the municipality:
+These locations are already known to the community:

 More information on these plants can be found on the Knowledge Network invasive exotics website and the Probos Foundation website.